Consumer Reports has no financial relationship with advertisers on this site.

 In much the same way that LG has partnered with Xumo for its Channel Plus service, Vizio has teamed up with Pluto TV for its free, ad-supported WatchFree streaming service.

-WatchFree is included as part of Vizio’s SmartCast smart TV service, and it offers access to about 100 news, sports, movies, and TV shows.
+WatchFree is included as part of Vizio’s SmartCast smart TV service, and it offers access to about 150 news, sports, movies, and TV channels.
 (See Pluto TV, above, for more details.)
 WatchFree is treated as its own input on SmartCast TVs, so you can find it by pressing the Input button on the Vizio TV remote control.

 Vudu is best known as Walmart’s online video site, where you can buy or rent a wide range of movies and TV shows.
 But the service recently expanded its free, ad-supported content lineup to include more movies and full seasons of TV programs, which you can find under the Vudu: Free Movies & TV page.

 The rotating collection includes hundreds of popular older movies, such as “The Matrix,” “Stargate,” and “Up in the Air,” and TV shows such as “Roseanne,” “3rd Rock from the Sun,” and “Hell’s Kitchen.”

 But the company recently unveiled a slate of original ad-supported programming, which includes a sci-fi series starring Evangeline Lilly (“Lost,” “Ant-Man and the Wasp”), a travel/comedy show produced by Queen Latifah, a reboot of "Blue's Clues" done with Nickelodeon, and a documentary-style interview series with Randy Jackson.

 To access the free content, you need a Vudu account, but you don’t have to provide payment information.